ceviixx/umami-m2p/README.md

 # Umami MySQL to PostgreSQL Migration Tool
+This tool enables the migration of [Umami](https://github.com/umami-software/umami) data from an existing **MySQL database** to a new, **empty PostgreSQL database**.

 > [!CAUTION]
-> Tested on version 2.18.1 - Please verify all your sources and data.

-This tool enables the migration of [Umami](https://github.com/umami-software/umami) data from an existing **MySQL database** to a new, **empty PostgreSQL database**.
+> This migration script was developed for a specific migration scenario and tested successfully with Umami version **2.18.1**.
+> It is provided as-is and **without any warranty**.
+> The authors do not take responsibility for data loss, corruption, or compatibility issues.
+> Always back up your data and test the process thoroughly in a **staging environment** before using it in production.

+<br><br>

 ⚠️ **Important Notice:**
 The target PostgreSQL database **must not be initialized** by Umami beforehand.
 All necessary tables will be created automatically during the migration.